STaninnat/portfolio_website/README.md

 Project for personal portfolio website

-Contains with HTML, CSS and JS.
+Contains HTML, CSS and JS.

-This is a **personal portfolio website** by using basic of HTML, CSS and JS.
+This is a **personal portfolio website** using basic HTML, CSS and JS.

 ----------------------------------------------------------------------------------